Lok Sabha elections: BSP-JSP hold joint rally in Tirupati, IUML welcomes Rahul Gandhi

 New Delhi, Apr 05: Bahujan Samaj Party (BSP) chief Mayawati and Jana Sena Party founder Pawan Kalyan, who formed an alliance for the Assembly polls in Andhra Pradesh, jointly addressed election meetings at Vijayawada, Tirupati and Hyderabad.

-BSP chief Mayawati accused the BJP-led central government of failing on all fronts and claimed that people from all sections, including the poor and traders, were unhappy with its governance in the last five years. she said the ruling BJP had not fulfilled its promises made ahead of the last general election and was again coming out with new assurances.
+BSP chief Mayawati accused the Bharatiya Janata Party (BJP)-led central government of failing on all fronts and claimed that people from all sections, including the poor and traders, were unhappy with its governance in the last five years. she said the ruling BJP had not fulfilled its promises made ahead of the last general election and was again coming out with new assurances.

 Meanwhile, several Facebook and Twitter users posted a video where people were seen cheering up for Congress President Rahul Gandhi holding his poster along with green flags.
 They claimed that 'Pakistani flags' were used for Rahul Gandhi's campaign in Wayanad.